Kody-Eguchi/slack-bot/README.md

 ### 7. UI/UX

 - **Minimal UI for Incident Management**: Focused on building an intuitive and simple UI using Turbo for efficient incident management.
 The design aimed at providing clear visibility of incident statuses and updates.
 - **Slack Integration**: Ensured the UI reflected changes triggered from Slack, giving users a seamless experience between the web app and Slack.
+(Still in progress)

 ## Implementation